Promoting Fundamental British Values

 Other ways that we promote tolerance of different faiths and beliefs:

 * As part of Geography learning, children learn about different people, places and cultures.

 * Staff promote diverse attitudes and challenge stereotypes through their selection of a wide range of resources and stories.

-* We enjoy sharing traditional lunches at special times in the year and particularly love sharing Christmas dinner with the teachers.
+* We enjoy sharing traditional lunches at special times in the year.
+Our special lunch for Diwali is particularly delicious!

 * We support charities and fundraise together.

 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind.
 Extremism is defined as the holding of extreme political or religious views.
 The Governing Body of Gorsemoor has a zero tolerance approach to extremist behaviour for all school community members.
 We rely on our strong values to steer our work and ensure the pastoral care of our children protects them from exposure to negative influences.